2.3 Spinal Conditions

 - Suspected cauda equina syndrome

-A PTA who encounters any of these stops the session and notifies the supervising PT and physician immediately.
+A PTA who encounters any of these stops the session and notifies the supervising PT and physician immediately, because cauda equina syndrome is a surgical emergency in which delay risks permanent deficit.

 A PTA is implementing a McKenzie-based program for a patient with low back and right calf pain.
 After 10 repetitions of prone press-ups, the patient's calf pain decreases and the pain centralizes to the low back.
 What does this finding indicate?